stephencweiss/stephencharlesweiss.com/content/blog/2019-05-22/unzipping-from-the-command-line.md

 I should start with the observation that I hate using my mouse.

 Yet, that was exactly what I was about to do today to unzip a file.
-The reason was simple, I dind't (yet) know how to unzip files from the command line.
+The reason was simple, I didn't (yet) know how to unzip files from the command line.

 So, I learned - and it turns out it's pretty simple.